Pure extension of the theta divisor over the moduli space of abelian varieties: Log b-line bundles and log adelic line bundles

-On the model $X_i \coloneqq X_{\Sigma_i}$ the section $c_i$ of $\llb L|_{X_i}$ trivialises $\llb L^\trop|_{X_i}$ and hence induces a line bundle $\lb L_i$ on $X_i$.
-Moreover, these line bundles are all canonically identified on the dense open $U$ of $X_i$ where the log structure is trivial; we write $\lb L$ for the resulting line bundle on $U$ and $\ell_i$ for the corresponding rational section.
-The sequence $(\lb L, (X_i, \lb L_i, \ell_i)_{i\ge 1})$ is the data for a logarithmic adelic line bundle on $X$.
-Finally, the commutativity of the diagram as well as the injectivity statement follow immediately by comparing the constructions of $a$ and $\overline a$ (see proposition~\ref{prop:map_p}). \end{proof}
+On the model $X_i \coloneqq X_{\Sigma_i}$ the section $c_i$ of $\llb L|_{X_i}$ trivialises $\llb L^\trop|_{X_i}$ and hence induces a line bundle $\lb L_i$ on $X_i$ (see Definition~\ref{def:line_bundle_for_adm}).
+Moreover, these line bundles are all canonically identified on the dense open $U$ of $X_i$ where the log structure is trivial; we write $\lb L$ for the resulting line bundle on $U$ and $\ell_i$ for the corresponding rational section of $\ca L_i$.
+The sequence $(\lb L, (X_i, \lb L_i, \ell_i)_{i\ge 1})$ is the data for a log adelic line bundle on $X$.
+This gives the map $\overline{a}$.
+The commutativity of the diagram and the injectivity statement follow immediately from the definitions.
+The last statement follows from the fact that in the log smooth case the map $a$ is an isomorphism, as stated in Proposition~\ref{prop:map_p}. \end{proof}